mobizt/Firebase-ESP-Client/src/README.md

-## Google Cloud Function Functions
+## Cloud Functions for Firebase Functions

 These functions can be called directly from Functions object in the Firebase object e.g. Firebase.Functions.[Function Name]